5 min read

 Are different IP specs coming from different sources?

-It is possible that as an SoC developer your team gets IP specs in different formats from different sources.
-In that case it is important to understand what the format options are.
-For example, its quite likely that you will get IP specs in IP-XACT format.
-It is also possible that some legacy IP is described in Excel or in XML.
-In that case, you can either choose to convert all the formats to a single one of your choice, or choose a top level format to Reference the various formats without the conversion step.
-Note that if a format conversion is done, then every time the IP vendor or group makes a change, the conversion will have to be done again, however, if the IP is referenced, then the conversion step can be avoided.
-A top level format that can reference other types of formats is Word and Excel which does not require any conversion step.
-If a conversion is carried out then any top level format can be chosen.
+It is possible that as an SoC developer, your team gets IP specs in different formats from different sources.
+In that case, it is important to understand what the format options are.
+For example, it’s quite likely that you will get IP specs in IP-XACT format.
+It is also possible that some legacy IP is described in Excel or XML.
+In that case, you can either choose to convert all the formats to a single one of your choice or choose a top-level format to Reference the various formats without the conversion step.
+If you perform a format conversion, you will need to redo it each time the IP vendor or group makes a change.
+However, referencing the IP can help avoid the need for the conversion step.
+A top-level format that can reference other types of formats is Word and Excel which does not require any conversion step.
+If a conversion is carried out then any top-level format can be chosen.

 What OS do you want to use?

 Two aspects need to be considered here.
-The OS for creation of the spec and the OS for generation of the outputs.
+The OS is for the creation of the spec and the OS is for the generation of the outputs.
 The following table describes the various outputs.

 Bottom Line